vedph/gve-doc/export/export-tei-replay.md

 13. ` and `
 14. `grey`: `$del` OPID 3;
 15. `beard`: `$del` OPID 7;
-16. `moustache`: `$ins` OPID 7.
+16. `moustache`: `$ins` OPID 7;
-17. `.`
+17. `.`.

-Note that this procedure, as usual in our approach, leverages a dynamic segmentation process where we do not set any specific segmentation unit in advance.
+Note that this procedure, as usual in our approach, leverages a _dynamic_ segmentation process, where we do not set any specific segmentation unit in advance.
 We just calculate the best unit for the most efficient and compact output during export.

 At the end of this segmentation process, our linear tree structure has not changed, but in most cases it now contains less nodes, because of merging.
 We can now proceed to materialize this structure into markup.

 ### 3. Materialization

+This materializes the tree into markup:

 - at the root node add `app` with child `lem` (in our case the final version is the "preferred" one) with child `mod`, with all the metadata you might want to encode;
 - let node = root's child node;